Level 3 Diploma in Jewellery Design

 Term 1 (12 weeks)

 This term covers basic skills in piercing, soldering, hollow forms, links and chains.
 A few weeks will be spent on each technique to promote deep learning.
-Running along side the technical project done in the studio students develop their creative thinking and design skills through homework assignment each week.
+Running alongside studio based technical projects students develop their creative thinking and design skills through homework assignments each week.

 Term 2 (12 weeks)